ABOUT ME

 As it happens with anything that I get passionate about, I went full beans.
 I started getting out often with the camera, reading about photography, watching tutorials, learning to process my images, updating equipment, travelling …

-To date, I own a few more lenses, multiple tripods, several filter sets (some of which I have regretted buying), uncountable camera bags, photography-friendly sport backpacks, cameras for deep-sky astrophotography, and a couple of telescopes (one of which is an 11" optical beauty).
-Astrophotography became an important part of the hobby for me.
+To date, I own a few more lenses, multiple tripods, filter sets, camera bags, photography-friendly sport backpacks, cameras for deep-sky astrophotography, and a couple of telescopes (one of which is an 11" optical beauty).
+Astrophotography became an important part of my craft.
 After all, it seems quite logic; it is a field of photography that overlaps significantly with experimental astronomy and astrophysics.

-Being an amateur may have disadvantages, but it also has its advantages.
+I am a scientist and work on my photography during my spare time.
 I go out with my camera because I love it.
 I enjoy being in nature, and I have no pressure to deliver, other than my own ambition to become a better photographer.
-That does not mean that I am not open to projects and collaborations.
-If you have an idea, you can contact me here.

 I am always in the search of ``that’’ beautiful light, of special moments; and I prefer a simple subject in good light to a great subject with poor lighting.
 I like images that bring the observer in, giving a sense of depth.
 I may not succeed transmitting that 3D feeling very often; but it is one of my goals.